Practicing yoga has become incredibly popular over the past couple of decades and shows no signs of slowing down – especially with athletes.

-All kidding aside, there is definitely a bunch of positive things you can derive from yoga, but it’s important as well to know what we are getting into, and how this actually bridges itself towards benefitting hockey athletes.
+As a hockey player, there are a lot of positive benefits you can derive from yoga, but it’s important to know what we are getting into and how yoga actually bridges itself towards benefitting hockey athletes.

 This is where I come in.

-My purpose with this blog is to discuss the real scientific benefits of yoga for hockey players (and not the pretend ones) and provide you with a framework to move forward from so that you can incorporate yoga into your routine in the most intelligent and beneficial way possible.
+My purpose with this article is to discuss the real scientific benefits of yoga for hockey players and provide you with a framework to move forward from so that you can incorporate yoga into your routine in the most intelligent and beneficial way possible to improve your hockey performance.

 Yoga Can Decrease Your Stress